jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 Which is exactly what I want.

 What about the module the type is defined inside?
 Or the crate?
-Actually, I don't care.
+At first, I thought I don't care.
-Or more precisely, I want this to be a non-factor for type uniqueness.
+Or more precisely, I wanted this to be a non-factor for type uniqueness.
-At least that was my initial gut feeling.

 Why, I hear you ask.
 The answer is maximum flexibility.
 Let's look at each of the two. (crate and module)

 A small refactor, such as renaming a parent module, should not change the identity of my type, in my view.
 Thus, the module should not be part of it.
-Who ever uses the tye IDs should just be aware that equally named structs with identical fields have the same universal ID, even if the Rust compiler considers them different.

-Making it even crate independent is a heavier decision, however.
+Making it even crate independent is the other decision.
 I like and dislike the idea that a crate can impersonate types of another.
 Liking for the possibility to share types without a cargo dependency, disliking for the risks involved.